|MATIENZO CAVES PROJECT

 |2017||A very quiet year for publications and talks.

-There was no talk at Hidden Earth in September but Juan Corrin delivered a short (18 minute) lecture (with PowerPoint) as part of A Golden Age of Cave Exploration, celebrating 50 years of pioneering British cave exploration and science,
+There was no talk at Hidden Earth in September but Juan Corrin delivered a short (18 minute) lecture (with PowerPoint) as part of A Golden Age of Cave Exploration and Science, celebrating 50 years of pioneering British cave exploration and science,

 1st - 4th December at the Royal Geographical Society, London.

 A YouTube channel, "A Golden Age of Cave Exploration and Science" holds videos of all of the talks presented.